juanludlf/ai-tutor/README.md

-# Summarization and question answering for financial documents
+# Summarization and question answering for educational documents

 This example shows you how to perform summarization and question answering for lengthy financial documents like annual reports to shareholders.

 For summarization, we split the document into smaller segments (five-pages by default) and summarize each segment.
 We use AI21's summarization model, which can handle input sequences up to about 10,000 words.

-For question answering we use a technique called retrieval augmented generation, where we provide new information (the contents of the financial document) to a large language model.
+For question answering we use a technique called retrieval augmented generation, where we provide new information (the contents of the educational document) to a large language model.

 ## Architecture